-This would mean that that $\gp$ is an infinite join group (so not almost join-free), while being stable within itself, and with $\CX$ having finite diameter.
+Here $\gp$ is an infinite join group (so not almost join-free), while being stable and finite index within itself, and with $\CX$ having finite diameter.
 Note that this hypothesis on vertex groups excludes RACGs from our theorem; in that case an analogous version of the curve complex is given by the the graph of maximal product regions introduced by Oh \cite{Oh}, and under some hypotheses Cashen, Dani, Edletzberger, and Karrer prove the equivalence between (\ref{thm-part-intro:recognizing-stable-stable}) and (\ref{thm-part-intro:recognizing-stable-qi}) for this graph \cite[Cor 6.10]{CDEK}.
 As RACGs are hierarchically hyperbolic groups, the work in \cite{ABD} also applies.
 It is therefore natural to ask if a more general result exists for graph products.

 \begin{ques} Does a characterization of stable subgroups similar to \Cref{thm-intro:recognizing-stable} hold when the vertex groups are allowed to be finite? \end{ques}